-PLC's ( TSE:CAL) Blanket gold mine has been in operation for many years now, and has managed to ride out the complexities of the Zimbabwean political situation relatively unscathed.
+PLC's ( TSE:CAL) Blanket gold mine which has been in operation for many years, has managed to ride out the complexities of the Zimbabwean political situation relatively unscathed.

 In large part that’s due to the indigenisation deal that Caledonia struck some years ago with local businessmen, with its own workers, and with other community groups.